plhrtr/notes/README.md

 So take notes and forget about them, till the moment you revisit the location.

 Have fun!

-___
+---

+- automatically adapts to your preferred theme (dark or light)
-- User can save notes via the localStorageApi
+- stores your notes via the localStorage API
-- For each Note the geolocation is stored
-- Uses the browser geolocation API
+- uses the native geolocation API to get your information

+You can visit a running version under: [https://plhrtr.github.io/notes](https://plhrtr.github.io/notes)